adminoid/adminoid/README.md

 ### Most of my experience it's a frontend/fullstack web development

-#### My most loved for 2 side data binding frontend framework the Vue.js
+#### My most loved for 2 side data binding frontend framework is the Vue.js